FAQ

 Is the money real?

 No, there is no real money involved on Testnet.
-Instead, Doma uses test currencies, such as Test ETH or Test USDC, which you can receive through faucets.
+Instead, Doma uses test currencies, such as Test ETH or Test USD, which you can receive through faucets.
 These tokens are only for simulating transactions and have no actual monetary value or exchangeability.

 Will my Testnet domains carry over to Mainnet?